Westfield Southland: Tenants

-Westfield Southland features up to 400 tenants including major retailers such as Myer, David Jones, Coles Supermarkets, Woolworths Supermarkets, Aldi, Target Australia, Big W, Kmart Australia, Harris Scarfe, and Village Cinemas.
+Westfield Southland features up to 400 tenants including major retailers such as Myer, David Jones, Coles Supermarkets, Woolworths, Aldi, Target Australia, Big W, Kmart Australia, Harris Scarfe, and Village Cinemas.
 The mini major retailers include JB Hi-Fi, Best & Less, Sephora, Cotton On Super Store, Rebel Sport, Apple, Toymate and Timezone and Zone Bowling.

 The centre recorded an annual turnover of $857.9 million in 2016, according to Scentre Group.

 Popular culture

 A large number of scenes for the Seven Network comedy Kath & Kim were filmed at Southland.
 In the program the centre is designated as Fountain Lakes, where some of the shopping scenes are also filmed.
 The centre is also featured in multiple episodes of the ABC2 television drama-comedy series Please Like Me.